County councils are commonly awarded coats of arms,

 Oxfordshire County Council was awarded arms in 1949 which were blue with a red ox head in the centre of two wavy white stripes representing the River Thames flowing through the county.
 In 1974 the original council was replaced by a new body with a much expanded remit that included large swathes of Berkshire and a new set of arms was created for this new council.
 These new arms, in the form of an armorial banner

 are sometimes found on sale as the county flag of Oxfordshire, they are not!
 This armorial banner represents only the county council of Oxfordshire, whose administrative scope encompasses much more than just the county of Oxfordshire so even if the banner were available to the general public, it is not representative of the true county.
-In 2017 a campaign was launched, supported by seventeen Oxfordshire groups, to see the design of the original council’s arms, formally acknowledged by the Flag Institute as the county flag was launched.
+In 2017 a campaign was launched, supported by seventeen Oxfordshire groups, to see the design of the original council’s arms, formally acknowledged by the Flag Institute as the county flag.
 This was ultimately successful and the flag was registered in October 2017.
 Another version of the modern council’s armorial banner

 unaccountably using a green background colour, is also sometimes seen but this again, is not the Oxfordshire county flag.